by Cynthia M. Johnson, MA

-The exact cause of colic is not known.
+The exact cause is not known.

 Healthy Children—American Academy of Pediatrics

 Colic.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/condition/colic.
 Accessed August 30, 2021.